 Valves were common on escort carriers.
 These devices helped control the flow of gasses and liquids within the ship’s plumbing.

-Several types of valves were used on escort carriers, including steam valves that operated under high pressures.
+Several valves were used on escort carriers, including steam valves that operated under high pressures.
 These valves were often made from asbestos.

 Who Was at Risk of Asbestos Exposure on Escort Carriers?

-U.S. Navy veterans who were at the highest risk for asbestos exposure during their time of service were boiler operators and pipefitters.
+U.S. Navy veterans at the highest risk for asbestos exposure during their time of service were boiler operators and pipefitters.

 Because the quarters were cramped, they had high amounts of asbestos fibers.
 The U.S. military workers exposed to them breathed them in, and many of them later developed asbestos-related diseases.